join growing mothers - PWCb’s multi-disciplinary support program!

 When - 2 hours, every 2 weeks (beginning Nov.
 4th) beginning in the 3rd trimester of pregnancy and ending after 3 months postpartum.

 We support the mental health of women and families with a unique specialty in early maternal mental health.
 Any and all family systems are welcome, and you do not need to be a new mom to qualify for support.

 We believe that everyone deserves to feel their best, that each and every perinatal mood and anxiety disorder, like Postpartum Depression (PPD), is treatable, and that with appropriate support, women and families get well.

 The PWCB supports all types of families.
 While Perinatal Mood and Anxiety Disorders (PMADS) are a big part of what we support and treat, we are focused on promoting the mental health of all women, men, children, and families through reproduction and the transition to parenthood and beyond.
-Our center focuses on the mental health of families.
-Our collaborative partners provide lactation support, acupuncture and chinese medicine, and naturopathic medicine as a part of this effort.
+Our collaborative partners provide psychiatry, lactation support, acupuncture and chinese medicine, physical therapy, infant/child sleep consulting, and naturopathic medicine as a part of this effort.